Mariners fire two coaches from MLB coaching staff and reassign pitching coach Paul Davis

 Seattle’s pitching staff finished with a 4.99 ERA, which was the eighth highest in all of MLB and sixth highest in the American League.
 Mariners pitchers allowed 260 homers, which was the fourth most in MLB.
 The staff’s 1,239 strikeouts were the second lowest in all of MLB.

-Given Davis’ background, he’ll like assume a role similar to what he was doing in St. Louis.
+Given Davis’ background, he’ll likely assume a role similar to what he was doing in St. Louis.

 Brower joined the Mariners for the 2018 season, serving as an assistant coach who focused on pitching.
 He was promoted to bullpen coach this season when Brian De Lunas was transitioned to the director of pitching development and strategies.

 Prieto had been with the Mariners organization since 2013.
 He managed the now defunct Pulaski Mariners to an Appalachian League title.
 He was promoted to the big-league staff in 2014 as the team’s quality assurance coach.
-In 2017, he served as the team’s special projects coach and was promoted to first base coach in 2018.
-He moved over to third base coach this season with Manny Acta serving as bench coach.
+In 2017, he served as the team’s special projects coach and was promoted to first-base coach in 2018.
+He moved over to third-base coach this season with Manny Acta serving as bench coach.

 The Mariners have candidates within the organization to fill some of these roles.
-Pete Woodworth, who was Class AA Arkansas’ pitching coach this season, spent the last three weeks of the MLB season with the Mariners and figures to be a top candidate.
-Lance Painter, the longtime pitching coach at Class AAA Tacoma, had been a candidate in previous years.
-But he was also let go after Tacoma’s season.
-As for the third-base coaching job, the Mariners could promote major league field coordinator Jared Sandberg to third base coach.
-Tony Arnerich, the Mariners catching coordinator, and Carson Vitale, the minor league field coordinator, are also popular with the front office.
+Pete Woodworth, who was Class AA Arkansas’ pitching coach this season, spent the last three weeks of the MLB season with the Mariners and figures to be a top candidate for pitching coach.
+Lance Painter, the longtime pitching coach at Class AAA Tacoma, had been a candidate in previous years, but he was let go after Tacoma’s season.
+As for the third-base coaching job, the Mariners could promote major-league field coordinator Jared Sandberg.
+Tony Arnerich, the Mariners’ catching coordinator, and Carson Vitale, the minor-league field coordinator, also are popular with the front office.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.